 - Acting for Two: More like acting for too many — practically half the characters are played by Harvey Korman.

-- Broad Strokes: While George Lucas is doing his best to make sure nobody knows it was made, many elements are accepted in canon... but with the understanding that they happened during something that wasn't a crappy variety show.
+- Broad Strokes: While George Lucas is doing his best to make sure nobody knows it was made, many elements are accepted in canon... with the understanding that they happened during something that wasn't a crappy variety show.

 - Camp: And not the good kind, sadly, managing to scrape together the absolute worst of the variety show format and none of the good elements.

 - Canon Immigrant: